Senegal: National Identity and the Arts

 (ISPR 3000 / 4 credits / 120 class hours)

 Conducted in Dakar or in another approved location appropriate to the project.
-Sample topic areas: ethnomusicology and study of traditional instruments; role of dance in the ceremonies of the Serer; social meaning of traditional dress in modern Senegal; industrial and traditional fabric dying and design; griots (musicians, historians, royal advisors); Senegalese film as a cultural statement; the work of the Sorano National Theater; the artists of Gorée Island; cultural identity and religion; the Tama, the talking drum; women and craft production; contemporary Senegalese music.
+Sample topic areas: ethnomusicology and study of traditional instruments; role of dance in the ceremonies of the Serer; social meaning of traditional dress in modern Senegal; industrial and traditional fabric dying and design; griots (musicians, historians, royal advisors); Senegalese film as a cultural statement; the work of the Sorano National Theater; the artists of Gorée Island; cultural identity and religion; the tama or talking drum; women and craft production; contemporary Senegalese music.

 Duration: 15 weeks